masterfermin02/Blog-generator-with-ai/README.md

 # Blog generator with ai

-This is a simple blog generator that uses the OpenAI API to generate a blog post from a given title and summary.
-It also uses the Google Cloud Speech to Text API to transcribe audio to text.
+This is a simple blog generator that uses the OpenAI API to generate a blog post from a given title.

 ## Installation